Get our latest updates and like our Facebook page. And get them straight to your inbox and enter your email address below.

 Do you know that you can actually invest in banks?
 No, not just time deposits or high-interest savings accounts.
 Invest, as in buying stocks of big Philippine corporations.
 You can open a UITF or unit investment trust fund.

-In this article, I am going talk about what it is, why it’s good as a source of passive income, and the best UITFs in the Philippines in 2019.
+In this article, I am going talk about what UITF is, why it’s good as a source of passive income, and the best UITFs in the Philippines in 2019.

 What is a UITF?

 It is a pool of money from the public that is invested with the goal of optimizing returns.
-Also generally called a pooled or managed fund, it gathers all funds from investors with similar investment goals and trade securities in a way that increases the value for them.
-In the Philippines, all funds are managed by trust entities through banks and regulated by the Bangko Sentral ng Pilipinas (BSP).
+It is a pooled or managed fund where it gathers funds from investors with similar investment goals and trade securities in a way that increases the value for them.
+In the Philippines, all UITFs are managed by trust entities through banks, and regulated by the Bangko Sentral ng Pilipinas (BSP).

 A UITF is also considered open-ended.
 It means anyone can invest and get back their money any time.

 How does a UITF earn?

 It can invest in stocks and bonds, which are traded by a fund manager on behalf of investors.
 Stocks are proof of ownership in a business, and they can be acquired through the Philippine Stock Exchange.
 Bonds on the other hand are debts of our government or companies.

 The fund earns through the following:

 Dividends.
 Trust funds earn through stocks in dividends and price increase.
 A dividend is a portion of company’s earnings that they give back to their shareholders.
 Every year, companies like SM and Jollibee report their earnings to the government, and they can either keep all of it to put back to the business or release some of them to shareholders.